 \subsection{Recasting universality of liquid state machines in the unified framework}

 Liquid state machines are echo reservoir computers described by

 with $x_t\in\r^n$ and $B = (B_1,\dots,B_N)$ a N-dimensional causal and time-invariant filter.
-If the input functions $u$ are continuous, uniformly bounded and uniformly Lipschitz functions of time, many implementations of the family of filters $B$ and readout $h$ are possible, so that separation of points, constants representation and fading memory are ensured.
-Then, the class of liquid state machines described by Eq. \eqref{lsm} is universal, as a consequence of Theorem \ref{univer}.
-We refer to \cite{mass.univ} for a precise statement. \\ \\ Here we discuss an implementation of a LSM in the spirit of neural microcircuit networks, considering a reservoir composed by a network of integrate-and-fire spiking neurons \cite{maass.nat}.
-A spike train is described by a sequence of spiking activities, that is a discrete subset $u\subset\r$.
-In particular, denoting the neural refractory period with $\Delta>0$, one can assume that each couple of elements in $u$ have distance at least $\Delta$.
-Equivalently, one may describe a spike train $u$ by a function, that we still denote with $u\colon\r\rightarrow\{0,1\}$, defined by
+If the input functions $u$ are continuous, uniformly bounded, and uniformly Lipschitz functions of time, many implementations of the family of filters $B$ and readout $h$ are possible, so that separation of points, constants representation and fading memory are ensured.
+Then, the corresponding class of liquid state machines is universal, as a consequence of Theorem \ref{univer}.
+We refer to \cite{mass.univ} for a precise statement. \\ \\ Here we discuss an implementation of an LSM in the spirit of neural microcircuit networks, considering a reservoir composed of a network of $N$ connected integrate-and-fire spiking neurons \cite{maass.nat}.
+The current liquid state $x_t$ is an N-dimensional vector that represents the contribution of each neuron to the membrane potential at time $t$.
+Formally, we can describe the associated filters as linear operators with exponential decay (see \cite{maass.nat} for more details) taking spike train inputs $u\in I^\Delta$